rackerlabs/support-how-to/content/cloud-servers/understanding-logrotate-utility.md

     delaycompress

 This command can be useful if you want the archived logs to be compressed, but not right away.
-With &ldquo;delaycompress&rdquo; active an archived log won&rsquo;t be compressed until the next time the log is rotated.
+With "delaycompress" active an archived log won&rsquo;t be compressed until the next time the log is rotated.
 This can be important when you have a program that might still write to its old logfile for a time after a fresh one is rotated in.
-Note that &ldquo;delaycompress&rdquo; only works if you also have &ldquo;compress&rdquo; in your config.
+Note that "delaycompress" only works if you also have "compress" in your config.

-An example of a good time to use delaycompress would be when logrotate is told to restart apache with the &ldquo;graceful&rdquo; or &ldquo;reload&rdquo; directive.
+An example of a good time to use delaycompress would be when logrotate is told to restart apache with the "graceful" or "reload" directive.
 Since old apache processes would not be killed until their connections are finished, they could potentially try to log more items to the old file for some time after the restart.
 Delaying the compression ensures